CoMakery/tfci/README.md

 Profits from this book will be distributed to the contributors and sponsors.
 We are still evaluating the best tools to track equity and distribute profit for an ebook, and the best license.

+[Mechanics of Collaboration: CryptoEquity and Currency](cryptoequity-cobudgeting-currency.md) is Creative Commons CC-BY 2.0 Licensed.

 Suggestions are welcome.